House Sitting Etiquette – What Do House Sitters Do (And Don’t Do +BONUS House Sitting Guidelines)??

 What is House Sitting?

-To start with let’s get a clear idea of what house sitting is.
+Let’s get a clear idea of what house sitting is.
 Wikipedia defines house sitting as:

 However, that is not always the case.
-Every home and homeowner is different and will expect different things from their house sitter.
+Every home and homeowner is different and will expect different things from their housesitter.
+Before locking into a house sit, you must be on the same page with the homeowner and know precisely what they expect.

-So, what should you expect when house sitting?
+So, what should you expect when house-sitting?

 What Should You Expect When House Sitting?